ptm213/titanic-disaster/README.md

 # Titanic – Reproducible Logistic Regression (Python & R)
 This is ptm213's submission for MLDS400 homework #3.

-It contains Dockerized two logistic regression models (Python and R) that generate predictions for titanic passenger survival.
+It contains two Dockerized logistic regression models (Python and R) that generate predictions for titanic passenger survival.

 Anyone can use this repo to download the titanic-disaster data and run the logistic regression models for themselves.
-Here's how:

-This repo contains Dockerized Python **and** R baselines that predict Titanic survival.
 No datasets are committed; follow the steps below to run reproducibly.

 ## Requirements
 - Docker Desktop (Linux/macOS/Windows)